The Pros and Cons of ESOPs

 ✅ Pro: Sellers are Paid Fair Market Value (FMV)

-The Internal Revenue Service defines FMV as the price a knowledgeable, willing buyer would freely pay for a willing seller on the open market.
+The Internal Revenue Service defines FMV as the price a knowledgeable, willing buyer would pay a willing seller in an open market.
 An ESOP trustee has a fiduciary responsibility to uphold this standard.

 FMV is derived through an independent valuation, followed by negotiations between a plan’s sponsor and trustee.
-An ESOP sale is only consummated if both sides agree on a price.
+An ESOP sale is consummated only if both parties agree on a price.
 When a company establishes an employee stock ownership plan, selling shareholders can expect fair compensation for their equity.

 ❌ Con: ESOPs Cannot Offer More than FMV

 Sometimes, corporate acquisitions offer buyers unique synergistic benefits.
 Certain companies are ideally suited to meet acquirers’ vertical integration, horizontal expansion, or market share goals.
-If a strategic buyer believes a transaction will drive economies of scale, that company may pay a premium that exceeds the FMV price offered by an employee stock ownership trust.
+If a strategic buyer believes a transaction will drive economies of scale, that company may pay a premium above the FMV offered by an employee stock ownership trust.

-An ESOP’s capital gains tax advantages can help close or eliminate this gap, in terms of after-tax sale proceeds.
+An ESOP’s capital gains tax advantages can help close or eliminate this gap in after-tax sale proceeds.
 Nonetheless, there are occasions when a strategic sale will be the most financially advantageous option.

 ✅ Pro: An Employee Trust is a Known Buyer

 M&A due diligence can leave a seller exposed.
 Even if a sale isn’t consummated, sensitive corporate information and trade secrets can be revealed to competitors.
-Although an ESOP trustee will undertake a rigorous fact-finding process prior to sale negotiations, they are required to maintain confidentiality.
+Although an ESOP trustee will undertake a rigorous fact-finding process before sale negotiations, they are required to maintain confidentiality.

 ❌ Con: An ESOP Transaction Process is Highly Structured